vlm-run/vlmrun-node-sdk/README.md

 - 🔋 **Batteries Included**: Comprehensive error handling, retries, and timeout management out of the box
 - 🚀 **Modern Runtimes**: Support for Node.js, Deno, Bun, and various edge environments
 - 🔌 **Flexible**: Customizable fetch client and middleware support for your specific needs
-- ⚡ **Performance**: Optimized TCP connection reuse and automatic retries for reliable operations
 - 🛠️ **Developer Experience**: Detailed documentation and IntelliSense support in modern editors

 The REST API documentation can be found on [vlm.run](https://vlm.run/).
-The full API of this library can be found in [api.md](api.md).

-It is generated with [Stainless](https://www.stainlessapi.com/).

 ## Installation